aag/fillmysuitcase/README.md

 ```

 If you have [NVM](https://github.com/creationix/nvm) installed, run `nvm use`
-to use the same version of Node as on the Travis CI server.
+to use the same version of Node as in the Github Workflow Action.

 ### Tests